 Like most U.S. manufacturers, Carlisle Companies Inc. had been using various lean and Six Sigma tools to make operational improvements for decades.
 But even though Carlisle was keeping up with competitors in its three primary sectors and consistently outperforming the S&P 500 index, something was missing.
-That something was clear to CEO David Roberts when he first started visiting the plants after joining the company in 2007.
+That something was clear to CEO David Roberts when he first started visiting the plants.

 “When I walked into a factory, I would have no idea how they measured productivity,” he recalls.
 “Every plant measured it differently.
 It was obvious that we needed a consistent operating method for all of our factories.”